-In Year 7 (Key Stage 3) we follow the National Curriculum that provides our students with an introduction to the essential knowledge that they need to be educated citizens.
+In Year 9 (Key Stage 3) will continue to follow the National Curriculum that provides our students with an introduction to the essential knowledge that they need to be educated citizens.
 It introduces them to the best that has been thought and said; and helps engender an appreciation of human creativity and achievement.

-The national curriculum is just one element in the education of every child.
-There is time and space in the school day and in each week, term and year to range beyond the national curriculum specifications.
-The national curriculum provides an outline of core knowledge around which teachers develop exciting and stimulating lessons to promote the development of pupils' knowledge, understanding and skills as part of the wider school curriculum.
+The National Curriculum is just one element in the education of every child.
+There is time and space in the school day and in each week, term and year to range beyond the National Curriculum specifications.
+The National Curriculum provides an outline of core knowledge around which teachers develop exciting and stimulating lessons to promote the development of pupils' knowledge, understanding and skills as part of the wider school curriculum.